JetBrains/intellij-sdk-docs/tutorials/custom_language_support/syntax_highlighter_and_color_settings_page.md

 ```

 ### 5.3.
 Register the Syntax Highlighter Factory
-Register the factory with the IntelliJ Platform in the plugin configuration file.
+Register the factory with the IntelliJ Platform in the plugin configuration file using the `com.intellij.lang.syntaxHighlighterFactory` extension point.
 ```xml
   <extensions defaultExtensionNs="com.intellij">
     <lang.syntaxHighlighterFactory language="Simple"